Bachidze/Sign-In-Sing-Up-NestJS-/README.md

 Endpoint: GET /auth/current-user

-dot forget follow generated token in Authorization
+don't forget follow generated token in Authorization

 if you pass everything correct it returns: